ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 (🌧︎: Involves an accepted GitHub Pull Request or other significant assistance from the community.
 Thanks for your help!)

+**5.2.3**

+- Improved null safety of Swordbreaker; potentially fixes an issue preventing Void Chests from being opened.
+- Added an unlock achievement to the following items:
+	- Command Terminal: Get Some!
+(Get 20 direct Primary kills in a row without using another skill.)
+	- Negative Feedback Loop: Encased (Reach maximum barrier.)

 **5.2.2**

 - Further attempts to improve null safety of Ferrofluid.